nxpatterns/enterprise-software-architecture/Articles/Nest.js/Quick-Start-Nx-Angular/ReadMe.md

 #### Cross-Framework Library Re-Usability

+When introducing Nx with Angular, we occasionally encounter raised eyebrows.
+React developers - as previously mentioned - often inquire about Angular libraries' compatibility with React.
+The answer is an unequivocal "yes."

+Beyond this documentation repository, I plan to establish an ELVIS repository that will evolve step-by-step into an enterprise-ready Nx monorepo workspace.
+Detailed examples will follow as we progress through:

+- Starting with a bare Nx framework
+- Integrating Angular and Nest.js
+- Developing our reusable libraries

-If you wish to pursue a more academic approach, you can achieve cross-framework library compatibility when any of these conditions are met (Note: In our holy ELVIS, Core Logic could also reside in NestJS, though NestJS isn't mandatory for any app within ELVIS):
+For those eager to dive in, let's clarify the path to **cross-framework harmony**.
+You can achieve cross-framework library compatibility when any of these conditions are met.

 - Core logic in TypeScript without framework dependencies
 - Thin framework-specific wrappers for Angular, React, or others